 If you know your birth time, you can already see most of the pieces in our free birth chart: the Sun, the Moon, the rising degree, the Part of Fortune, the houses and the planetary dignities that decide the alcocoden.
 The full classical determination still benefits from a careful astrologer's eye, but the raw material is in front of you.

-The Sun tells you who you are, the Moon tells you how you heal, your rising sign tells you how you arrive, the 6th house tells you which corner your body lives in, and hyleg with alcocoden tells you how vitality itself has been organized for the long arc of your life.
+The Sun tells you who you are, the Moon tells you how you heal, your rising sign tells you how you arrive, and the 6th house tells you which corner your body lives in.
+Hyleg and alcocoden tell you how vitality itself has been organized for the long arc of your life.